 Steve McGarry is the creator of the daily cartoon strips 'Badlands', 'Pop Culture' (later known as 'Biographic'), 'KidTown' and 'Trivquiz'.
 Born and raised in Manchester, England, he began working as a freelance cartoonist and illustrator at age 23.
 His first work were romance stories for the comic book Romeo.
 In the 1970s, he designed record sleeves for several punk-rock bands.
 He was also a musician himself during the 1970s.
 In the 1980s however, he began to focus more on his cartooning work.
 He contributed to UK comics and magazines like Look-in and Tiger, and he made his newspaper debut in The Daily Star in 1981.

 In 1987, this newspaper ran his 'Diary of Rock & Pop', a year-long almanac of music milestones that was later syndicated worldwide by United Media.
-He began his wild west strip 'Badlands' in the British tabloid The Sun.
-In 1989, he also began a collaboration with the soccer magazine Shoot, which lasted for seven years.
-The same year, he settled in California.
-He launched the feature 'Pop Culture' in the British newspaper Today in 1993.
-McGarry's strips and cartoons are syndicated worldwide by both United Media and Universal Press.
-He is President of the National Cartoonists Society.
+He began his wild west strip 'Badlands' in the short-lived paper The Post, and then for 13 years in the British tabloid The Sun.
+In 1989, he also began a collaboration with the soccer magazine Shoot!, drawing the weekly feature 'Ray of the Rangers', which lasted for seven years.
+That same year, he settled in California.
+He launched the feature 'Pop Culture' in the British newspaper Today in 1993, which is continued as a syndicated feature called 'Biographic' since 2005.